 Summers are hot.
-Daytime temperatures are typically are usually around 90° F and can often spike to over 100°.
-Little rain falls in the Coloma Valley between June and October.
+Daytime temperatures are typically around 90°F and can often spike to over 100°F. Little rain falls in the Coloma Valley between June and October.

 The Gold Rush, PBS, 1998 (DVD and VHS)